StellarisW/jwx/docs/04-jwk.md

 ## Parse a key as a struct field

-As `jwk.Key` is an interface, it can't directly be used as an argument in `json.Unmarsshal`.
+As `jwk.Key` is an interface, it can't directly be used as an argument in `json.Unmarshal`.
 For example, the following would fail:

 ```go